billybuehl792/Javascript-Course-Framework/README.md

 ## Terminology
 ### Items
 ##### General
-- **Sequence**: Array of Slides and Menus.
+- **Sequence**: Item of Menu Slide or Main Sequence.
+Array of Slides and Menus.
-- **Slide**: Basic onscreen element of the course.
+- **Slide**: Item of Sequence.
+Basic onscreen element of the course.
 A Slide can be content slide, menu, knowledge check, or course complete.

 ##### Slides
 - **Content Slide**: Sequence Item.
 Slide with text.